-PainTrain was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.
+PainTrain – My Health Summary (PainTrain MHS) was founded and developed by Soula Mantalvanos, with her husband Theo, after she developed chronic pain following an accident.

 While some medical record systems and pain diaries already existed, we didn’t find any of them allowed patients to summarise the level of detail needed to fully explain how the pain was affecting their lives.
 These products also didn’t record all the details often required by health care practitioners.

 A system was needed to couple together all the aspects of a patient’s pain journey and put them in the driver’s seat to manage their care better.
-And so, we built PainTrain.
+And so, we built PainTrain MHS.

-Not only has Soula brought her insights as a chronic pain patient to the development of PainTrain, she has also used her skills as an artist and creative designer to help graphically display a patient’s pain journey throughout the system.
+Not only has Soula brought her insights as a chronic pain patient to the development of PainTrain MHS, she has also used her skills as an artist and creative designer to help graphically display a patient’s pain journey throughout the system.

-To enable chronic pain patients to summarise information about their condition and to easily share it with whoever they choose including health care practitioners, carers, family and friends.
+To empower people living with chronic pain by providing a way to profile their unique experience and share it with whomever they choose, including health care practitioners, carers, family and friends.

 Soula’s pain story — the accident and the pain

 Soula and her husband Theo own a graphic design business.

 In 2007 Soula was working on a design brief for a client when the fit-ball she was sitting on exploded.
 She dropped to a concrete floor, which has caused her extreme, ongoing chronic pain.
 If you and Soula were sitting on a bench and you started to hum, the vibrations through the bench would hurt Soula.